Location: Sharlot Hall Museum 415 W. Gurley Street Prescott, Yavapai County, Arizona 928-445-3122 34.541650, -112.473035

 Note: There is a charge to enter the museum.
 It is open most days 10:00-4:00.

-Historical Significance: The site where the flag of the first governor, John A Goodwin, was flown.
+Historical Significance: The site where the flag of the first governor of the Arizona Territory, John A. Goodwin, was flown.

 The content contained herein does not necessarily represent the position of NSDAR.
 Hyperlinks to other sites are not the responsibility of the NSDAR, the state organization, or individual DAR chapters.